Anne Cameron Mediation

 Resolve Divorce and Custody Issues

 Divorce is one of the toughest things a family can go through, especially when there are children involved.
-At Cameron Law, I am dedicated to providing families with education about reduced-conflict solutions that can be used as alternatives to traditional litigation.
+At Cameron Law, I am dedicated to providing families with education about reduced-conflict solutions that can be used as alternatives to going to Court.

 In addition to mediation, Cameron Law provides 2-hour reduced fee Divorce Consultation Sessions for individuals or couples contemplating divorce who seek education about the divorce process and the issues in their case.

 Four minute video https://www.collaborativepractice.com/file/1240

 About Collaborative Family Law and Mediation

 Collaborative family law, mediation, and Collaborative Divorce can reduce the negative impact that divorce, paternity issues, and child custody conflicts can have on children and community relationships, and reduce the costs commonly associated with divorce.
 Collaborative family lawyers provide support to the family as a whole by decreasing tensions while the family changes into a new format and structure.